In the realm of Romania's post-communism

-Outside my window, in Amzei Square in Bucharest, a vivid photo of a woman is on a large banner over an old building's external wall.
+Outside my window, in Amzei Square in Bucharest, a vivid photo of a woman sits on a large banner over an old building's external wall.
 The background is green, colourful, and the banner seems to advertise a shopping mall.
 As the poster rolls around the building's corner, it becomes impossible to distinguish, from such a narrow frame, the nuances of its text.
 Some of the words indicate something about a "little bit of freshness."
 The "little bit" diminutive is a Romanian linguistic trait.
 A coffee becomes a little coffee, a receipt a little receipt, hence, whatever this banner advertises will subsequently turn out to be abbreviated.
 The woman, who could easily pass for a girl, definitely catches your eyes.
 She is colourful, bright and surrounded by spring-infused elements: birds, flower, petals and trees.

 A few blocks south, on Nicolae Bălcescu Bulevard, my eyes encounter a large Sarah Jessica Parker.
 She is also on a banner.
 Sarah advertises the new triangle bra for Intimissimi, an Italian lingerie brand.
 The triangle bra seems to be the complete deal: padded balconette, bralette, push-ups, super push-ups, non-padded balconette and strapless versions, all made of different colours and several -- satin, lace or cotton -- materials.